-- 4.6 It is important to recognise that this is a 2-3 year improvement journey.
-This will take a sustained effort if meaningful change is to be achieved. - 4.7 As part of the improvement planning process, we have engaged with staff, elected members, partners and children and young people to ensure that the plan is aligned to the views and aspirations of all stakeholders, and this engagement will be an ongoing feature of the improvement programme. - 4.8 Following a detailed review of the inspection report and engagement with staff and stakeholders we have developed a set of draft improvement areas based on the following themes and priorities:
+- 6.6 It is important to recognise that this is a 2-3 year improvement journey.
+This will take a sustained effort if meaningful change is to be achieved.
+We are still reviewing the timelines in the plan to ensure we are setting deliverable targets. - 6.7 As part of the improvement planning process, we have engaged with staff, elected members, partners and children and young people to ensure that the plan is aligned to the views and aspirations of all stakeholders, and this engagement will be an ongoing feature of the improvement programme. - 6.8 Following a detailed review of the inspection report and engagement with staff and stakeholders we have developed a set of draft improvement areas based on the following themes and priorities:

 WORKSTREAM PRIORITY Practice Ensure consistent, high quality social work Improve the quality of practice for children who need early help and protection Improve outcomes for looked after children, including planning for permanence 4.
-Improvement outcomes for care leavers Protect vulnerable adolescents including those at risk of CSE, children who go missing and those at risk of serious youth violence 6.
-Strengthen leadership and governance 7.
-Develop a stable and skilled workforce Strengthen management oversight and ensure robust quality assurance and performance management 9.
-Strengthen strategic commissioning Partnerships 10.
+Improvement outcomes for care leavers Protect vulnerable adolescents including those at risk of CSE, children who go missing and those at risk of serious youth violence People and 6.
+Strengthen leadership and governance Performance 7.
+Develop a stable and skilled workforce Strengthen management oversight and ensure robust quality assurance and performance management Strengthen strategic commissioning Partnerships 10.
 Improve Croydon Safeguarding Children Board (CSCB) Platforms 11.
 Establish ICT systems and support that enables high quality social work

-4.9 In order to keep the Improvement Plan on track and fulfil our vison and ambition for children in Croydon we have developed a performance dashboard, which will provide the improvement programme and our Elected Members with a set of metrics by which we can assess progress and judge the overall level of performance at regular intervals over the next two years.
+6.9 In order to keep the Improvement Plan on track and fulfil our vison and ambition for children in Croydon we have developed a performance dashboard, which will provide the improvement programme and our Elected Members with a set of metrics by which we can assess progress and judge the overall level of performance at regular intervals over the next two years.